Skip links

 April 28, 2021

 Michael Collins dies.
-He was born in Rome, as his father had a military job at the US Embassy in Italy at the time.
+He was born in Rome, as his father was currently serving in the military at the U.S. Embassy in Italy.
 After attending the famous West Point Military Academy, he joined the Air Force, where he became a test pilot.
-In 1963,
+In 1963, he

 April 23, 2021